 When comparing the SDID estimates across race and ethnicity groups, we observe that fertility rates increased by 3, 3.8, and 4.7 percent for non-Hispanic White, non-Hispanic Black, and Hispanic women, respectively.
-However, the estimated effects for births to Black women are non-statistically significant at a conventional level.
+However, the estimated effects for births to Black women are not statistically significant at a conventional level.
 Nonetheless, these differential effects are consistent with the findings of previous studies that indicate the impacts of abortion restrictions on fertility are stronger for non-White women (Fischer et al., 2018; Myers and Ladd, 2020; Myers, 2021, 2023a).
+As with the effects by age group, the confidence intervals of these estimates overlap, suggesting they are not statistically different from each other.